50 Years of Building Thousands of Beautiful Pools in San Diego ×

 Using your hips instead of your knees can make it easier to do the butterfly stroke, along with other strategies that allow you to focus on body undulation and hip-driven movements.
 The drills and aids used to boost your butterfly stroke abilities make it easier for time management, allowing you to concentrate on breathing freely and moving your body with less difficulty.

 If you’re ready to build a pool of your own so you can practice your swimming skills, reach out to the experienced professionals at San Diego Pools.
-We’re a premier San Diego swimming pool contractor, and our pool design and construction experts are dedicated to building the pool that’s right for your family and providing you with the highest-quality service in the industry.
+We’re a premier pool builder San Diego, and our pool design and construction experts are dedicated to building the pool that’s right for your family and providing you with the highest-quality service in the industry.
 Give us a call today.